AAP127/cse15l-lab-reports/index.md

 }
 ```

-Using `javac` and `java, run the file on your computer and note the output.
+Using `javac` and `java`, run the file on your computer and note the output.
 Then in the terminal, run this command to transfer the file to ieng6:

     scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/

 You should be prompted to enter your password and the transfer will look something like this:

 ![SCPFile](SCPFile.PNG)
-*Note that the passphrase line may look slightly different on your client.

 Now log back into ieng6 and type `ls` ; you should see that the file is now on the server.
 Run it on ieng using `javac` and `java`, and compare the output with that of your local machine.

+*`scp` is used to transfer files using SSH.

 ## 5. Setting up an SSH Key
 In order to log on to ieng6 without always typing in a password, we can generate a public-private key pair.
 Type `ssh-keygen` into your console and you should see something like this:

 ![SSHKeygen](SSHKeygen.PNG)

-*Follow [these extra steps](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) if you are on Windows.
+*Follow [these extra steps](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) before continuing, if you are on Windows.

 Now we need to copy the public key to ieng6 by running these commands (using your account username)